HAPPY HOLIDAYS! Our BidWrite offices will be closed from EOD Friday 19th December, reopening on Monday 5th January

 Because in proposals, as in life, sustainable progress is made when the experience of Head and the energy of Heart walk forward together.

-Our thanks to Bid Solutions for inviting Nigel Dennis to contribute this article to the latest edition of Bidding Quarterly magazine.
+Our thanks to Bid Solutions for inviting Nigel Dennis to contribute this article to the 22nd edition of Bidding Quarterly magazine.
 You can download the full Issue 22 – Catch-22 and the Bidding Paradox here.

 Scales balancing head and heart in the future of the proposal profession